 - Victoria, British Columbia– We hired a rickshaw driver for a cheap price to take us on a tour of downtown Victoria.
 He showed us many great sites plus we stopped by two establishments for microbrews and appetizers.
 I loved seeing Victoria’s impressive Chinatown.
 The fiddling Darth Vader in front of the Fairmont Empress Hotel was cool.

-Embarked From: Seattle, Washington- My friends and I arrived a few days early so we could explore Seattle.
+Embarked From: We arrived at our embarkation city, Seattle, Washington, a few days early so we could explore the city.
 Air to Seattle from West Virginia was quite pricey, over $800, but we made the most of it.
-My daughter and I enjoyed the harbor, the original Nordstrom and Starbucks, Pike Place market, but mostly exploring the Capitol Hill neighborhood and dining at Julia’s on Broadway.
+Peyton and I enjoyed the harbor, the original Nordstrom and Starbucks, Pike Place market, but mostly exploring the Capitol Hill neighborhood and dining at Julia’s on Broadway.
 We also hired a guide to take us on a tour that included the Puget Sound islands, the Salmon ladder, and the houseboats.

 Why I Chose This Cruise: My friends and I wanted to see Alaska but not invest the time and money for the extensive land and sea trip.
 Seven days were perfect to get a taste of the exquisite beauty Alaska has to offer.

-Cruise Line and Ship: Golden Princess (dated at the time but has since been refurbished).
+Cruise Line and Ship: We cruised on the Golden Princess, which was dated at the time but has since been refurbished.

 Favorite Activities: Playing trivia, bingo, and participating in the group scavenger hunt.
 The Grand Casino was fancy and contained many of my favorite slots.
 People were actually winning money!
 As always, the four pools on this Princess ship were pristine though not many people were partaking in them due to the chilly temperatures.